Landscape Architect Certificate, Diploma and Certification Programs

 A landscape architect is responsible for designing outdoor spaces such as public and private parks, golf courses, university campus grounds or residential landscapes.
 Diplomas in landscape architecture are not available; however, individuals can enroll in graduate certificate programs.

-A graduate certificate program in landscape architecture is designed to introduce graduate students to the theories and techniques of designing landscapes.
+A graduate certificate program in landscape architecture introduces graduate students to the theories and techniques of designing landscapes.
 Certificate programs are usually offered as an additional credential or level of education for individuals who have already earned a master's degree in architecture, landscape architecture, historic preservation, building science or urban studies.
+Many programs can be completed in a semester.

-Students in a graduate landscape architecture certificate program learn about the elements of design and construction that go into creating a recreational outdoor area.
+Students learn about the elements of design and construction that go into creating a recreational outdoor area.
 They study which plant materials are most suitable to urban environments, which transportation systems are best used in rural areas and how to build landscapes around human settlements.
 Most certificate programs in landscape architecture are taught in the classroom, but they often include fieldwork in either rural or urban outdoor settings.

 A master's degree is the most standard prerequisite for gaining acceptance into a graduate certificate program in landscape architecture.
 Many schools that offer graduate programs in landscape architecture or architecture also provide a 1-semester graduate certificate program that enrolled students can complete before graduation.